A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

 \subsection{Metrics}

-By now, there is a considerable amount of metrics suggested to assess the quality of XAI methods with respect to different goals.
-This section details the types of metrics considered in literature.
-Following the original suggestion in \cite{doshi-velez_rigorous_2017}, we categorize metrics by their level of human involvement required to measure them.
-For approaches to measure the below described metrics we refer the reader to \cite{li_quantitative_2020}.
+By now, there is a considerable amount of metrics being suggested to assess the quality of XAI methods with respect to different goals.
+This section details the types of metrics considered in the literature.
+Following the original suggestion by \longcite{doshi-velez_rigorous_2017}, we categorize metrics by their level of human involvement required to measure them: \begin{itemize} \item \emph{\hyperref[sec:taxonomy.metrics.functional]{functionally-grounded}} metrics, \item \emph{\hyperref[sec:taxonomy.metrics.human]{human-grounded}} metrics, and \item \emph{\hyperref[sec:taxonomy.metrics.application]{application-grounded}} metrics. \end{itemize} An overview is given in \autoref{fig:taxonomy.metrics}.
+For a selection of approaches to measure the below-described metrics, we refer the reader to \longcite{li_quantitative_2020}.
 They provide a good starting point with an in-depth analysis of metrics measurement for visual feature attribution methods.